davips/ldict/README.md

 from collections import namedtuple from pprint import pprint

-from ldict import ldict, ø
+from ldict import ldict, Ø
 # The cache can be set globally.
 # It is as simple as a dict, or any dict-like implementation mapping str to serializable content.
 # Implementations can, e.g., store data on disk or in a remote computer.